 The City of Scottsdale also offer splash pads at several of its city parks, including Paiute Park, Florence Ely Nelson Desert Park, Chesnutt Park and Pima Park.
 The kids will love alternating between the playground and the splash pad.

 If you need somewhere to spend an entire day, we highly recommend waterparks.
 These sprawling venues are filled with waterslides, wave pools, surfing simulators and more!
-Big Surf has been serving up family fun for more than 50 years and offers attractions for tykes and teenagers alike.
-Nearby, the Great Wolf Lodge boasts Arizona’s only indoor waterpark, which kept at a temp of 82 degrees year-round.
+The Great Wolf Lodge boasts Arizona’s only indoor waterpark, which kept at a temp of 82 degrees year-round.
 And while they may not have “waterpark” in their name, many of Scottsdale’s resorts have large pool complexes and offer day passes for guests not staying overnight.